 And then there's parthenogenesis—a form of asexual reproduction found exclusively in females, where growth and development of embryos occurs without fertilization by a male.
 What's more, parthenogenesis always results in female progeny because the offspring invariably possess two X chromosomes.
 While there are no known cases of naturally occurring mammalian parthenogenesis in the wild, it does occur in a variety of species and is a possibility in humans.
 Hence, it is theoretically possible for women to reproduce without any male genetic contribution (i.e. sperm), while it is impossible for men to procreate without women.
 Score another point (their seventh) for the girls.

 And speaking of sex, consider that women can be multi-orgasmic!
 Score another major point for the ladies.

 In essence, the only area where men have a clear biological advantage over women is their physical strength and possibly reaction time.
 But, unless we're considering sports or athletic performance, even this physical advantage is becoming less and less important due to technological advancements that are leveling the physical playing field.
 Still, in all fairness, let's give the guys a point.

 Final score: women 8; men 1.

-So, in a true battle of the sexes, the smart move would be to bet on the women.
+So in a true battle of the sexes, the smart move would be to bet on the women.
 Sorry Scalia supporters, and more recently elected politicians and appointed members of the judiciary, but even narrow-minded, conservative misogynists can't ignore the facts all time.
 Even in the current, post truth era.

 Remember: Think well, act well, feel well, be well!